ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 In that case, you might be interested in directly using the actual layers.

 1. Check the API reference for specific layers of your choosing.
-2. Import the layers and use them as you would for any vanilla PyTorch layers.
+2. Import the layers and use them as you would for any standard PyTorch layer.

 If you think that your architecture should be added to the package, raise an issue on the GitHub repository!